 ###2) One-to-many publications

 The next level presents a split between the manifestation of a (one) paper print version and (many) electronic versions.
 The electronic version, contrary to the paper version, is not a single object but has various appearances, due to different presentation substrates of electronic book formats.
-Furthermore, the sizes of reading devices are not standardized and generally allow for both portrait or oblong viewing.
+Offering one title in many formats is a way to respond to the fact that due to the multiplicity and flexibility of reading devices one cannot rely on all readers seeing or experiencing exactly the same book on their screen.
+The sizes of reading devices are not standardized and generally allow for both portrait and oblong viewing.
 On top of this, the popular semi-standard EPUB 3 allows for flowable pages and a change in font and font size.

 Workflow schemes become very important when working towards a one-to-many publication, as the same texts and images are used in various outlets.
 A structured and detailed workflow, accompanied by a related descriptors (metadata) set is necessary.
-In such a way, the ebook is not a byproduct of the print book anymore, but is produced simultaneously in its different output formats.
+In such a way, the ebook is not a byproduct of the print book anymore, but is produced simultaneously in different formats.

 ###3) One-to-database

 Database publishing presents the final level.
-Database publishing means that all objects or entities constituting a publication can be used independently and easily from each other.
+Database publishing means that all objects or entities constituting a publication can be used independently from each other.
 To that end they should be uniquely defined and stored in a database.
 As a precondition for full scale database publishing, the editorial workflow is important, because it is there that a decision is being made on what items are defined as individual entities and which characteristics and features (metadata) they have.

 Especially in publications which have a more or less fixed layout database publishing opens new ways of conceiving books.
-For example, in the case of a collection of essays readers are then be able to make a personal choice from the available texts.
+For example, in the case of a collection of essays readers are able to make a personal choice from the available texts.
 The same can be thought of in the case of catalogues and journals.
 Based on metadata a structured presentation of all material is made possible, allowing the reader to navigate and put together a collection based on personal interests.
 Of course this means that **tagging**, describing, and storing of all components should happen in the early stages of publication with utmost care.

 It is important to note that there will not be one workflow which fits all but if the relevant metadata is available publications in different forms can be created.